Walk On (U2 song): Live performances

 The song's uplifting nature led to it being used frequently to close concerts during U2's 2001 Elevation Tour.
-The song found added resonance as a supportive, uplifting anthem following the September 11th attacks that year in the United States.
+The song found added resonance as a supportive, uplifting anthem following the 11 September attacks that year in the United States.
 The band performed it during the America: A Tribute to Heroes television benefit concert on 21 September 2001.
 The first performance of the song for a live audience following the 11 September attacks was at the University of Notre Dame on 10 October 2001, where the band brought on stage members of the New York City Police and Fire Departments.
-Live versions of the song were released on the concert films Elevation 2001: Live from Boston, U2 Go Home: Live from Slane Castle, and U2 360° at the Rose Bowl.
-During the Vertigo Tour, it appeared rarely, usually in an acoustic format.
+Live versions of the song were released on the concert films Elevation 2001: Live from Boston, U2 Go Home: Live from Slane Castle, Ireland (2003), and U2360° at the Rose Bowl (2010).
+During the 2005-2006 Vertigo Tour, it appeared rarely, usually in an acoustic format.
 It was snippeted after "Running to Stand Still" on the Vertigo Tour at the dates closest to 19 June, the birthday of Aung San Suu Kyi.

-The song was a regular part of the set list for the U2 360° Tour.
+The song was a regular part of the set list for the 2009-2011 U2 360° Tour.
 Prior to the tour, the band asked fans to bring masks of Suu Kyi to concerts and wear them during performances of "Walk On" in support of her.
-In some cities such as Hannover, Barcelona, Coimbra and İstanbul, Amnesty International and ONE volunteers went on stage and lined the outer perimeter of it during U2's performance of the song, carrying either Suu Kyi masks or Amnesty International lanterns.
+In some cities such as Hanover, Barcelona, Coimbra and Istanbul, Amnesty International and ONE volunteers went on stage and lined the outer perimeter of it during U2's performance of the song, carrying either Suu Kyi masks or Amnesty International lanterns.

 In June 2012, Bono performed the song live for Suu Kyi during the Electric Burma concert in Dublin in her honour.
 In 2017, the song took new meaning after Suu Kyi's silence on the genocide of Rohingya Muslims.
 Bono has stated that he has been "nauseated" by Suu Kyi's stance on the issue, the band issued a release condemning her actions, and following performances of "Walk On" have instead dedicated the song to Rohingya Muslims.